 I thought I would never sell my company.
-I started it as a hobby in 1997.
-When NPR did a story about me in 2004, I said I’d stick it out until the end, and I meant it.
+When National Public Radio did a story about me in 2004, I said I’d stick it out until the end, and I meant it.

-In 2007 I did a ground-up rewrite of the the website from scratch.
+In 2007 I did a ground-up rewrite of the website from scratch.
 And man, it was beautiful code.
-My proudest achievement of my life so far is that backend software.
-Wonderfully organized, extensible, and efficient: the culmination of everything I’d learned about programming in 10 years.
+The proudest achievement of my life so far is that rewritten software.
+Wonderfully organized, extensible, and efficient: the culmination of everything I’d learned about programming in ten years.

 After a successful relaunch and Christmas rush, I was looking at my plan for 2008 and beyond.
-It was all stuff that would take a huge effort for little reward, but needed to be done to allow future growth.
+All my plans needed a huge effort for little reward, but were required for future growth.
 I had broken it into about 20 projects, each taking 2 to 12 weeks, and I wasn’t excited about any of them.
 I’d taken it far beyond my goals, and realized I had no big vision for it being much else.

-The next week, I got three calls from three different companies, each asking if I’d be interested in selling.
-I said no, as usual, since I’d been giving the same answer for 10 years.
+The next week, I got calls from three companies, each asking if I’d be interested in selling.
+I said no, as usual, since I’d been giving the same answer for ten years.

 But just to be open-minded, that weekend I opened my diary and started answering the question, “What if I sold?”